Tata Docomo: History

 Tata Docomo was part of the Indian conglomerate Tata Group.
-The company received the licence to operate GSM services in nineteen telecom circles and was allotted spectrum in eighteen of these circles and launched GSM services on 24-June-2009.
+The company received the license to operate GSM services in nineteen telecom circles and was allotted spectrum in eighteen of these circles and launched GSM services on 24-June-2009.
 It began operations first in South India and had operated GSM services in eighteen of twenty-two telecom circles.
 It had licences to operate in Delhi but had not been allocated spectrum from the Government.
 Docomo provided services throughout India.
 Tata Docomo offered both prepaid and postpaid Mobile Phone services.
 It became very popular with its one-second pulse, especially in semi-urban and rural areas.

 In November-2008, NTT Docomo invested ₹12740 crore in Tata Teleservices, at ₹117 a share for a 26.5% stake in the latter.
 Docomo, TTSL and Tata Sons had in March-2009 signed shareholder agreement for the business alliance.
 In March-2009, Docomo acquired 27.31% of Tata Teleservices for Rs 12,924 crore and 20.25% in Tata Teleservices (Maharashtra) Ltd, the listed arm of TTSL, for ₹949 crore.
 Overall, Docomo held 26.5% in Tata Teleservices.

 On 05-November-2010, Tata Docomo became the first private sector telecom company to launch 3G services in India.
 Tata Docomo had about 49 million users at the end of March-2017.

 In April-2011, Tata Docomo signed Bollywood actor Ranbir Kapoor as its brand ambassador on a three-year contract.
 For the southern states of Tamil Nadu and Andhra Pradesh, actors Vijay and Ram Charan were the brand ambassadors respectively.

 In October-2017, Bharti Airtel announced its acquisition of Tata Docomo having roughly 17 million subscribers.